Megha06-byte/rl_projects/README.md

 # rl_projects
-a repository implementing the various methods of deep RL
+a repository implementing the various methods of deep RL, path finding, and environmnent navigation